 Stony Brook ORs are working more efficiently, in several ways.
 Our “Greening the OR” team collaborates with clinicians to review surgical case packs (kits of supplies organized by surgical service).
 The annual accounting and reporting process identifies instruments not being used, so we can remove them from the packs reducing waste.
 We are working with our primary implant vendors to reduce tray weights and shift to validated containers whenever possible.

-We reduced the use of EtO (ethylene oxide) gas, a highly toxic sterilizing agent for surgical instruments.
-Rather than running hundreds of 24-hour sterilization cycles each month, we now run 30 cycles.
+We have completely eliminated the use of EtO (ethylene oxide) gas, a highly toxic sterilizing agent for surgical instruments.
 We purchased Sterrads – sterilizing machines that use hydrogen peroxide, a cleaner and more efficient sterilizing agent.
 (Also see Safer Chemicals.)

 To conserve energy in ORs, we have installed LED (light emitting diode) lights and completed a temperature setback initiative in the OR.
 In 2018, ambulatory surgery center setbacks were added.
 The two hybrid operating rooms were designed with setback capabilities after established operating room hours.

 Our Central Sterile Department was named a runner-up for the Central Sterile/Sterile Processing Department of the Year national award from Healthcare Purchasing News.
 In 2018, 2019 and 2020, the OR received the "Greening the OR" recognition award from Practice Greenhealth.

-Ally Silver, Donna Hoffman, Mike DeMasi, Cynthia Jorgensen, Mary Bennett and Ken Rosenfeld
+*Ally Silver, Donna Hoffman, Mike DeMasi, Cynthia Jorgensen, and Martha Houlihan